matthewshafer/feedstock/README.txt

 Requirements:
 PHP >= 5.1.2
 PHP Mcrypt (only required for the admin pages)
+PCRE
-MySQL >= 5 (ok possibly MySQL 4 as long as it is supported by mysqli)
+MySQL >= 5 (ok possibly MySQL 4 as long as it is supported by mysqli) Ruby + standalone_migrations gem (should install activerecord when you install that gem, also get mysql2 gem if using mysql)

 How To Install: